tak-bro/aicommit2/README.md

 ## Introduction

-AICommit2 streamlines interactions with various AI, enabling users to send requests to multiple AI simultaneously and choose the most suitable message, without the necessity of waiting for all AI responses.
+AICommit2 streamlines interactions with various AI, enabling users to request multiple AI simultaneously and select the most suitable message without waiting for all AI responses.

 ## Project Base & Inspiration

 The core functionalities and architecture of this project are inspired by [AI Commits](https://github.com/Nutlope/aicommits).

+## Features
+- **Generate Commit Messages**: Quickly generate commit messages based on AI predictions.
+- **Multiple AI Support**: Utilize various AI providers simultaneously.
+- **Local Model**: Integrate with the local Ollama model for offline use.

 ## Supported Providers